-- the CONTENT accessed by pupils

-- their CONDUCT on-line

-- who they have CONTACT within the digital world

-COMMERCE - risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-Further information can be found in our Online Safety policy.
+Further information can be found in our Online Safety policy, which can be found on our website.